Multi-Factor Authentication (MFA)

 When you log into the system for the first time, you will need to update the following information:

-The system will be automatically populated with a mobile phone number, for an additional way to confirm your identity, if you've provided it in PeopleSoft.
+If you've provided a mobile phone number in PeopleSoft, the system will automatically populate it, which is an additional way to confirm your identity.
 If you don't know how to update your PeopleSoft information, please see instructions on the HWS Human Resources site.

 Go to https://myaccount.hws.edu to manage your HWS credentials, enable MFA, and change your password if you forget it.